 But what about me at a somewhat more advanced age than is shown in the photographs?

 In 2001 I received a Churchill Fellowship and spent four months travelling the USA, Ireland and the UK, visiting literature and literacy programs for children and teenagers.
 In 2007, I began work as Project Officer on WestWords—The Western Sydney Young People’s Literature Project where I worked for 7 years, developing and delivering literature engagement and writing programs for children and teenagers.
-I am currently working as a high school English teacher in Sydney’s western suburbs.
+I am currently working as a high school English teacher and relieving Teacher-Librarian in Sydney’s western suburbs.

 I live in a century+ old timber cottage on the north-western outskirts of Sydney with two cats, lots of SylvaC and many, many books (and spiders).